 Online shopping continues to grow at a fast rate in

-Irish consumers have done even more shopping online during the pandemic.
+Irish consumers have done even more of their shopping online during the pandemic.

 According to the Central Bank of Ireland, e-commerce accounted for 41.8% of total card spending in Q1 2020.

 Total e-commerce expenditure amounted to €1.9 billion in March 2020, an increase of 11 per cent (or €185 million) from March 2019 .
 (This includes retail as well as online transactions such as utility bills , insurance etc)

 According to recent UCD research – the total retail online spend by Irish shoppers was €5 billion in 2018 – with an estimated 60% (€3 billion) of that spent outside Ireland.